mwblythe/squint/README.md

 ## Overview

-The `database/sql` package is very capable but somewhat tedious to use.
+The `database/sql` package is powerful but somewhat tedious to use.
 You must hand-write full SQL queries with bind placeholders and provide a matching ordered list of variables.
 It's familiar, but inconvenient and repetitive.
 Squint makes things easier by allowing SQL and bind variables to be intermixed in their natural order.
 It also interpolates the variables into the proper bind placeholders and values, including complex types like structs and maps.
 Squint is not an ORM, though.
 It's merely a pleasant query building assistant.

 ## Builder